mbukowicz/mbukowicz.github.io/_posts/2020-05-01-snapshot-isolation-in-postgresql.md

 In this case, the second option sounds like a more reasonable thing to do.
 At least it should behave less surprising for Bob.

+PostgreSQL can make the distinction which value should be returned because it sees 2 versions of the record:

+* balance=500$, xmin=47, xmax=49
+* balance=700$, xmin=49

+Because PostgreSQL knows the xid of transaction #1 (xid=48) it can make an informed decision whether it should return the most recently committed record updated while it was still running (700$: xmin=49 > xid=48) or return an older version but consistent with the first select (500$: xmin=47 < xid=48 < xmax=49).

 Read more